With DUI-related ejection from Army, deputy who killed Massey should have raised flags, experts say

 Inside Massey's home, video shows Grayson directing that a pan of water be removed from a flame on the stove.
 Massey appears to set it near the sink.
 After the two joke about Grayson moving away from her “hot, steaming water,” Massey inexplicably says, “I rebuke you in the name of Jesus.”

 That prompts Grayson to pull his gun.
 Massey apologizes and ducks behind a counter, but when Grayson yells at her to drop the pot, she comes back up and appears to pick it up again.
 Grayson fires three times, striking her in the face.
-He then discourages his partner from getting his medical kit.
+He then discourages his partner from getting his medical kit, explaining, “That's a headshot.”
 After relenting and retrieving his own, he returns to find emergency medical providers on the scene, drops it on the floor and says he won't “waste my med stuff.”

 “That’s not characteristic of an officer.
 That is characteristic of someone who has a depraved indifference to human life,” Ture said.
 “And this incident is not an aberration.
 Someone like this is pretty consistent in in their display of this type of profile.”